sijal001/Yoga_Pose_Detection/README.md

 │
 │   app.py                  :Python script file to deploy model and html files for web application.
 │__
-│   upload                  :directory contains all the video file up^loaded by the user for analysis.
+│   upload                  :Directory contains all the video file up^loaded by the user for analysis.
 │
-│   app.py                  :python script file to deploy model and html files for web application.
+│   app.py                  :Python script file to deploy model and html files for web application.
 ```

 [**↥ Back To The Top**](#table-of-contents)